 How much does a car rental in Crete cost?

 The car rental cost in Crete varies depending on the location, the number of passengers, itinerary, car type, and duration.
-The average cost of renting a car in Crete is around €30 to €40 per day.
+The average cost of Crete car rental is around €30 to €40 per day.
 Renting a car for a whole week will cost on average €250, while renting for the weekend will cost around €78.
 Affordable car rentals in Crete vary depending on the car type.

 Do you need a map to visit the Gorges in Crete?